getsentry/sentry-rust/Readme.md

 [Sentry Service](https://www.getsentry.com/) now available for rust ;)

-Rust 1.10 should include register_panic_handler and btw bring more value to this lib ;) This implementation use one thread listening incoming messages from dedicaded channel and sending those messages to sentry server.
+Rust 1.10 should include register_panic_handler and btw bring more value to this lib ;) This implementation use one thread listening incoming messages from dedicated channel and sending those messages to sentry server.
-If this thread panic, a new one is created.
+If this thread panics, a new one is created.

 ## Usage